Jorge2Rubio/BloodHound-Legacy-Installation/README.md

-## How to install BloodHound Legacy
+## How to install BloodHound Legacy in Linux

 ### Download the BloodHound Legacy